Introduction video

 1 Auto Positioning

-The first advantage is that a gyro does not need to use any fixed reference ie a regular switch on a table is really using the table as its reference point to detect a finger pressing down towards the table.
+The first advantage is that a gyro does not need to use any fixed reference ie with a regular switch on a table the switch is really using the table as its reference point to detect a finger pressing down towards that table.
+If that switch was mounted say on the ceiling the switch detects you pressing from below again towards its reference of the ceiling.

-If that switch was mounted say on the ceiling the switch detects you pressing from below again towards the reference of the ceiling.
-This is so fundamental you would not even think about it but with the G-Click when the device is activated it takes its references not from a fixed physical ‘thing’ but from where it finds itself in free space.
-That position is its reference and it detects movement away from that point in space.
+This is so fundamental you would not even think about it but with the G-Click when the device is activated it takes its references not from a fixed physical object like a table, but from where it finds itself in free space.
+That position in space is its reference and it detects tiny tilt movements away from that position.
+This method allows the G-Click automatically reposition if it detects a problem.

 2 The Return to Off Challenge